lemonardo1/blog2/Topics/Unspecified/FACS.md

-It looks like you're interested in the topic of FACS within the field of bioinformatics.
-FACS generally refers to Fluorescence-Activated Cell Sorting, a powerful technique used in cell biology and bioinformatics for sorting a heterogeneous mixture of cells into different populations based on specific fluorescent markers.
-Here's an overview that might help you understand its application and significance:
+Fluorescence-Activated Cell Sorting, a powerful technique used in cell biology and bioinformatics for sorting a heterogeneous mixture of cells into different populations based on specific fluorescent markers.

 ### Overview of FACS: